Chris Lillywhite

 Chris Lillywhite (born 15 June 1966) is an English competitive cyclist from East Molesey, Surrey.

 Cycling career

 He won the Milk Race in 1993, and has competed on the continent.
 He was a professional rider between 1987 and 1999.
-Lillywhite represented England at the 1984, 1994 and 1998 Commonwealth Games; he was disqualified from medal contention when it was found he illegally took hold of Australian competitor, Grant Rice's riding shorts and pulled him back on the sprint to the finishing line in the men's road race in Victoria Canada, 1994.
+Lillywhite represented England at the 1986, 1994 and 1998 Commonwealth Games.

+During the 1986 Commonwealth Games road race Lillywhite finished third but was denied the bronze medal and relegtaed to fourth place following a successful protest by the Australian team regarding jostling with Grant Rice.
+He had placed his hand on Rice on the sprint to the finishing line.